Signs of Poor Digestion (+ What You Can Do About It)

 - Inflammation in the digestive tract (IBS, Celiac disease, Crohn’s disease, ulcerative colitis, diverticulosis/diverticulitis)

 Do any of these sound familiar?
 As a licensed dietitian I often hear these symptoms from clients.
 Transitioning clients to an anti-inflammatory, real food nutrition plan and letting go of the harmful, processed foods (like sugar, refined oils, refined carbohydrates) is always going to be our first line of defense.
-However, sometimes the digestive tract needs extra support to healing and to help reduce symptoms quickly.
+However, sometimes the digestive tract needs extra support for healing and to help reduce symptoms quickly.
 This is where digestive enzymes come in.

 Here’s how Key Digestive Enzymes works to make digestion more efficient and effective: